bennetdiaries/bennetdiaries.github.io/about.md

 In the spring of 2024, during a routine structural survey of the library at The Larches, Bennet's former family estate near Frome, a stonemason uncovered a concealed deed box within a wall cavity behind a row of bookshelves.
 The box, sealed for over a century, contained a collection of leather-bound volumes: the personal journals of Bradbury Bennet, spanning from 1819 to 1862.

-The diaries are a chronicle of an age of steam, spiritualism, and spectacle, recorded by a man who preferred the observable logic of a beetle's wing to the soaring assertions of the drawing-room messiah.
+The diaries are a chronicle of an age of steam, spiritualism, and spectacle, recorded by a man who preferred "the observable logic of a beetle's wing to the soaring assertions of the drawing-room messiah".
 Written in a meticulous, often cramped hand, the entries reveal a mind of rare scientific precision and dry, ironic wit.
 Bennet’s writings offer an invaluable counter-narrative to the prevailing romantic and spiritualist currents of his time.

 ### The Curator